Aspectise/Limited-Sniper/README.md

     "Discord": {
-        "Enabled": false, Put to true if you want to manage the sniper using discord commands "Token": "", If you made Enabled to true you have to add a discord bot token here "Use_Prefix": {
+        "Enabled": false, Put to true if you want to manage the sniper using discord commands "Token": "", If you made Enabled to true you have to add a discord bot token here "StartUp_Message": true, Put it to false for the discord bot to not send the start up message "Use_Prefix": {
             "Enabled": false,  If true will use both slash and prefix commands for the discord bot "Prefix": "!"
 Prefix to use when calling the bot (Only works if Use_Prefix's enabled is to true)